Garan22/CarCar/README.md

 The following models are located in the Sales microservice

 SalesRecord:

-The SalesRecord model consists of the:

-   - Price of the vehicle.
+   - Price of the vehicle
    - Foreign key to the AutomobileVO model (this is a value object)
    - Foreign key to the Salesperson model
    - Foreign key to Customer model